Color Me Badd

 (6 min read)

-Perhaps you remember the band Color Me Badd – you know “Tick Tock you don’t stop to the heart Tick Tock you don’t stop…” Okay if you don’t, here is a quick brush up.
-Four Oklahoma City R&B dudes popping onto the scene in 1985 screeching how they wanted to sex us up.
+Perhaps you remember the band Color Me Badd – you know, “Tick Tock you don’t stop to the heart Tick Tock you don’t stop…” Okay, if you don’t, here is a quick brush-up.
+Four Oklahoma City R&B dudes popped onto the scene in 1985, screeching how they wanted to sex us up.
 Did you know they are still around?
 They took a hiatus for about a decade in the early 2000’s, but the Grammy winners are still harmonizing.

 This week I went deeper and challenged the group further.

 Jenna stated blue was the color she was feeling.
 She appeared happy and calm.
-I asked her, what shade of blue she was seeing or feeling such as a cobalt blue, powder blue or a baby blue?
+I asked her, what shade of blue she was seeing or feeling such as cobalt blue, powder blue, or a baby blue?
 Her eyelids twerked – like a huh?
 Can eyelids twerk?

 “Lydia, close your eyes and tell me what color you are seeing or feeling?”
 The answer came rapid fire, “Red.”
 I quickly replied, “Whoa.
 Fire-engine, Hot Tamale or pissed-off red?”
 “No, I am not pissed off.
 I had an apple before class.”
 She nearly had us all pissing our pants.
 If any of you have studied the “feelings” and “actions” of colors, red often means “control.”
 Lydia was in a “move-on-oh-my-God-you-guys-are-killing-me mood.”

-See how diving deeper into colors can identify or change emotions, feelings and memories.
+See how diving deeper into colors can identify or change emotions, feelings, and memories.
 Colors can change experiences and interpretations of such.
-When you go deeper and deeper into the hex color code of a simple shade it feels differently.
+When you go deeper and deeper into the hex color code of a simple shade, it feels different.
 We can be so simplistic in our answers, yet we are more complex so why not have fun when we can, eh?!
 I love human behavior.

 If you ask someone how they are doing, and they say sad, what if you respond with, “What color is your sad?
 Is it a deeeeeep navy blue, is your sad a raven black or maybe it is charcoal?”
 They might think you are cray, but you will learn a bunch, change the mood, and I suspect it will be fun.

 Today, I experienced a vast array of colors.
 I felt navy blue which represented my deep quality sleep last night.
-I see pink grapefruit when I think about my workload because I am calmly, but excitingly working on my To Do list.
-I saw garnet which is my birthstone because I saw earrings on my dresser, and it reminded me of the party when my friend gave them to me.
+I see pink grapefruit when I think about my workload because I am calmly but excitedly working on my To Do list.
+I saw garnet, which is my birthstone, because I saw earrings on my dresser, and it reminded me of the party when my friend gave them to me.

-My point, you cannot always Color Me Badd.
+My point is you cannot always Color Me Badd.
 My Color Me Badd, may not be your “bad” color.
-Conversation by definition mean: talk between two or more people in which news and ideas are exchanged.
+Conversation, by definition, means: talk between two or more people in which news and ideas are exchanged.
 I challenge your conversations today.
 Go deeper on the responses you hear.
 Relate them to color.
-All energy has color both the physical and non-physical.
+All energy has color, both physical and non-physical.

-Take a deeper the dive into this fun color game.
+Take a deeper dive into this fun color game.
 It brings a new twist to sharing our experiences, and it changes interpretations.
-The next time you hear the spoken words such as sad, pissed, elated, or depressed ask what color they are feeling or what shade of an object they are thinking of, and eventually you get to the experience.
+The next time you hear spoken words such as sad, pissed, elated, or depressed, ask what color they are feeling or what shade of an object they are thinking of, and eventually, you get to the experience.
 NOW THAT IS A FUN CONVERSATION.

 I will end with this recent color conversation I had: